artsy/force/components/split_test/README.md

 `key` name of your test

 `outcomes` a hash of your outcomes.
-Point values must add up to one (you can also use fractions here).
+Point values must add up to ten (you can also use fractions here).

 `edge` is the feature that you want logged in admins to always have.